 - Foods rich in Vitamin D such as dairy products, oily fish, and liver are vital for bone production.
 Exposure to sunlight also produces Vitamin D. Calcium, in low fat milk and other dairy products, is equally important for healthy bones.

 - Aside from nutrition, exercising regularly with low- or high-impact cardiovascular activities can force bones to strengthen.
 Many senior citizen communities and activity centers offer physical activity and exercise programs ideal for seniors.

 Coronary heart disease is a senior health care issue that can also be prevented through healthy lifestyle choices.
 Heredity, and poor diet are risk factors for heart disease, and a variety of basic nutrition solutions can prevent or help individuals manage the disease.
-These include: